 The high-powered, dual lens smartphone was announced in January 2017.
 It’s one of the newest members of the Zenfone 3 family of smartphone and the successor to the original Zenfone Zoom released in 2015.
 The ASUS Zenfone 3 Zoom was launched in the Philippines on April 6th.

 Zenfone 3 Zoom is proud of its “built for photography” concept same with the Zenfone 3 Max, but with much power and much better capabilities to take pictures because of the dual lens technology.
-This interests me with my passion for photography.
-Since my skills are all self-taught and I do not have proper education and orientation of how to do it the right kind of way.
+This interests me with my passion for photography since my skills are all self-taught.
+I do not have proper education and orientation of how to do it the right kind of way.

 ALSO READ: Asus Zenfone 3 Max 5.5 (Review)